Tyler Stephenson Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in MLB.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.

-- The Padres' 3.85 team ERA ranks ninth across all MLB pitching staffs.
+- The Padres have a 3.85 team ERA that ranks eighth among all league pitching staffs.

-- Padres pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- The Padres rank 14th in baseball in home runs allowed (90 total, 1.1 per game).

-- His last time out was on Sunday against the Washington Nationals, when the right-hander threw five innings, surrendering three earned runs while allowing seven hits.
+- His last time out was on Tuesday, June 20 against the San Francisco Giants, when the righty threw six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.